Skip to content

 Key Takeaways

 Applying to set aside a default judgment is a complicated process.
-Various steps need to be followed, and preparing your arguments and evidence is vital.
+Several steps must be followed, and preparing your arguments and evidence is crucial.
 The court will only set aside a default judgment in specific and very limited circumstances.
 If you are unsure about any aspects of the application process, you should seek urgent legal advice on the process and your options.

 Register for our free webinars